oracle/node-oracledb/INSTALL.md

 and versions of Node.js that the pre-built binaries are compatible with will change as the Node.js project evolves.
 The binaries are not guaranteed to be available or usable in your environment.

+#### <a name="mig40"></a> 1.1 Changes in node-oracledb version 4.0

+Node-oracledn 4.0 was refactored to use [N-API][53] version 2.
+On each operating system, a node-oracledb binary will work with a number of Node.js versions from Node.js 8.12 onwards, dependent on N-API compatibility.

 #### <a name="mig31"></a> 1.1 Changes in node-oracledb version 3.1